TyphoonEnigma/SMBv2/README.md

 * File: smb2_pipe_exec_client.c
 *
 * Demonstrates:
-*   1. Connecting to an SMB2 server (TCP 445).
+*   1. Connecting to an SMB2/3 server (TCP 445).
 *   2. Negotiate, Session Setup, Tree Connect to IPC$.
 *   3. Create/open the named pipe "\\PIPE\\svcctl".
-*   4. (Hypothetically) exchange RPC messages that could
-*      create/start a service, thus achieving remote exec.
+*   4. Partially demonstrate sending a DCERPC bind
+*      request to the SVCCTL interface (stub only).
+*   5. Read back any server response.
+*   6. Close the pipe with an SMB2 Close.
 *
-* WARNING:
+* Security & Production Warnings:
-*  - This is incomplete demonstration code.
-It does NOT
+*   - This remains incomplete demonstration code:
-*    properly marshal or parse RPC.
-It does NOT do real auth.
-*  - Real remote exec via SMB named pipes requires writing
-*    DCERPC packets for the Service Control Manager or other
-*    service endpoints.
-This is non-trivial and must be done
+*     - No real auth or signing.
+*     - No real DCERPC parse/marshalling logic.
-*    carefully and ethically.
+*     - Minimal error handling and no encryption.
-*  - Use only in a controlled environment with permission!
+*   - Use only in a controlled environment with
+*     permission!
 ***************************************************/

 #include <stdio.h>